kevinthecheung/extensions/firestore-shorten-urls-dynamic-links/README.md

 You must also have a Dynamic Links URL prefix set up before installing this extension.
 You can do so on the [Dynamic Links][dyn-links] section of the console.
-A Dynamic Links URL prefix can use a free Google-hosted subdomain, such as `https://yourapp.page.link/` or your own domain, such as `https://example.com/link`.
+A Dynamic Links URL prefix can use a free Google-hosted subdomain, such as in `https://yourapp.page.link` or your own domain, such as in `https://example.com/link`.

 [dyn-links]: https://console.firebase.google.com/project/${param:PROJECT_ID}/durablelinks